 If you want the higher value of a combo, one way is to pair the same kit from above with the Quick Eject impact driver for $349.99.

 The Bottom Line

-We don’t expect a new brand to enter the scene and immediately jump to the top of the charts, but that’s exactly what the Flex 24V hammer drill in our Time Trial.
+We don’t expect a brand to enter the scene and immediately be the best cordless drill, but that’s exactly what the Flex 24V hammer drill in our Time Trial.
 Even in its first generation, Flex is proving they belong in the conversation as one of the best.
-In fact, they’ve set the performance benchmark that everyone else is going to have to chase.
+In fact, a year after its initial launch, it’s the performance benchmark that everyone else is going to have to chase.

 Flex 24V Brushless Hammer Drill Specs